whortleberrybearer/CodeCount/README.md

 - excludeFilter - A list of glob filters for exlcuding directories and files.
 - excludeWords - A list of words to exclude.
 Supports regular expressions.
 - maxResults - Limits the number of results based on the count of each word.
-- validFileExtensions - A list of extensions that will be processed.

 ## Examples